secure-software-engineering/modguard/adann-ubuntu1604java9/README.md

 * The mandatory argument `CMD` can be one of the following:
+	* __gui__
+	: starts a simple user interface to re-run all experiements and case-studies

 	* __susi__
 	: runs SuSi on Tomcat to identify critical methods, results are stored in the folder `SuSi_RESULTS`